gammu/gammu/docs/manual/gammu/index.rst

     Folders are numerated from 1.

-    The most often folder 1 = "Inbox", 2 = "Outbox",etc. Use \fBgetsmsfolders\fR to get folder list.
+    The most often folder 1 = "Inbox", 2 = "Outbox",etc. Use :option:`gammu --getsmsfolders` to get folder list.

 .. option:: -unread